Help prevent the spread of Covid-19. Click for Details. Midland-Odessa Hospice Care

 • Events

-Volunteers may visit with a patient which allows the caregiver time to shop, run errands or simply take a break from the day’s pressures.
-In addition to patient and caregiver assistance, there are a variety of volunteer opportunities at Hospice of Midland.
+Volunteers may visit with a patient, allowing the caregiver time to shop, run errands, or simply take a break from the day’s pressures.
+In addition to patient and caregiver assistance, there are various volunteer opportunities at Hospice of Midland.
 Choose from the activities below to help care for your West Texas community.

-For additional information, please contact our Volunteer Coordinator (432) 682-2855 or email volunteerdept@hospiceofmidland.org.
+For additional information, don't hesitate to get in touch with our Volunteer Coordinator (432) 682-2855 or email volunteerdept@hospiceofmidland.org.

 Volunteer Application